Alfresco/docs-alfresco/intelligence-services/latest/admin/index.md

 ### Integrated AWS Services

-The Intelligence Services module integrates three different AWS services:
+The Intelligence Services module integrates four different AWS services:

 * [Amazon Comprehend](https://docs.aws.amazon.com/comprehend/latest/dg/comprehend-general.html){:target="_blank"} for text analysis
 * [Amazon Rekognition](https://docs.aws.amazon.com/rekognition/latest/dg/what-is.html){:target="_blank"} for image analysis
 * [Amazon Textract](https://docs.aws.amazon.com/textract/latest/dg/what-is.html){:target="_blank"} for text detection and form analysis of fields (key-value pairs) including check boxes
+* [Amazon Transcribe](https://aws.amazon.com/transcribe/){:target="_blank"} for transcribing text from video and audio files

-Alfresco Intelligence Services requests renditions for all three services (Comprehend, Rekognition, and Textract), using the default configuration.
+Alfresco Intelligence Services requests renditions for all four services (Comprehend, Rekognition, Textract, and Transcribe), using the default configuration.
 However, the API processing calls only take place for the relevant AWS service.
-With the release of version 1.1, you can configure the requested renditions.
+From the release of version 1.1, you can configure the requested renditions.

 Before you can add these services to your deployment, some configuration is first required in AWS.
 The details are covered in the [installation guide]({% link intelligence-services/latest/install/index.md %}).